Skip to main content

 • gameplay

-• “The overemphasis on the drift boost mechanics with no real negative impact to balance it out creates situations where the top players are going so fast that the items are effectively useless.”
+• “The overemphasis on the drift boost mechanics with no real negative impact to balance it out (no risk vs reward, no upper speed cap, etc.) creates situations where top players are going so fast that items become effectively useless and slower racers can be easily lapped twice before finishing one and a quarter laps.”

 • graphics

-• “The lighting is beautiful, with each course showcasing wonderful visuals that are unique to their track.”
+• “The lighting as well is beautiful, with each course showing off wonderful visuals that are unique to their track.”

 • music